rackerlabs/genestack/docs/storage-ceph-rook-internal.md

 ## Deploy the Rook cluster

-> [!IMPORTANT]
+!!! note

-> Rook will deploy against nodes labeled `role=storage-node`.
+    Rook will deploy against nodes labeled `role=storage-node`.
 Make sure to have a look at the `/opt/genestack/kustomize/rook-cluster/rook-cluster.yaml` file to ensure it's setup to your liking, pay special attention to your `deviceFilter` settings, especially if different devices have different device layouts.

 ``` shell
 kubectl apply -k /opt/genestack/kustomize/rook-cluster/